LienaPuey/axa_test_lienapuey/README.md

 ## Installation

-In order to run this project you need to install these libraries whith your CLI:
+In order to run this project you need to install some libraries.
+To do so enter this commands in your CLI :
 ```
 npm install
 npm start